 After the Registrar’s Office has received a student’s completed application for graduation, an administrator in that office will conduct a graduation audit of the student’s progress toward graduation and will notify the student of his or her anticipated time to completion.
 Since the college has a single Commencement ceremony each year, students may participate in Commencement ceremonies if they meet the following conditions:

-- They are in "good academic standing" (with a cumulative grade point average of 2.0 or higher) at the conclusion of Fall Semester.
+- They are in good academic standing (a cumulative grade point average of 2.0 or higher) at the conclusion of the semester prior to Commencement.

 - They will be within 16 credits of completing the requirements for their baccalaureate degree(s) at the conclusion of Spring Semester.

 - They have graduated in the current academic year, are currently enrolled, OR for students who are transferring in final coursework, can provide evidence of enrollment in final requirements.

 Appeals will be decided by the Assistant Dean(s) of the School(s) in which a student appellant has a declared major.